peace-adamu/LITA-Project-Customer-Subscription-Analysis/README.md

 ##### Enhance Revenue Stability:
 - Examine revenue fluctuations in the North, South, and West regions to identify and address causes of decline.
 ##### Utilize Cohort Analysis:
--Leverage cohort month data to track and improve customer retention, focusing on identified churned months.
+- Leverage cohort month data to track and improve customer retention, focusing on identified churned months.